Cysharp/MagicOnion/README.md

 var credential = new SslServerCredentials(certificates);
 ```

-You may required following using namespaces.
+You may be required to use the following namespaces:

 ```csharp
 using Microsoft.Extensions.Configuration;